Connecting to JSON using the client-side parser

 }

-Flexmonster will now treat all data records in the file as field values.
+Flexmonster will now treat all the data records as field values.
 In this case, field unique names in the component will be field 0, field 1, etc.

 Note Do not set parser.dataHasHeader to false if your data contains the embedded metadata.